reserve-protocol/protocol/audits/Code4rena - Reserve Audit Report - Release 3.0.0 (core).md

 **[0xA5DF (warden) commented](https://github.com/code-423n4/2023-06-reserve-findings/issues/8#issuecomment-1662876091):**
  > Hey - It's a bit difficult to track deprecated Chainlink oracles since Chainlink removes the announcement once they're deprecated.<br>
-> I was able to track one Oracle that was deprecated during the first contest, from the original issue this seems to be [this one](https://polygonscan.com/address/0x2E5B04aDC0A3b7dB5Fd34AE817c7D0993315A8a6#readContract#F10).<br>
+> I was able to track one Oracle that was deprecated during the first audit, from the original issue this seems to be [this one](https://polygonscan.com/address/0x2E5B04aDC0A3b7dB5Fd34AE817c7D0993315A8a6#readContract#F10).<br>
 > It seems that what happens is that Chainlink sets the aggregator address to the zero address, which makes the call to `latestRoundData()` to revert without any data (I guess this is due to the way Solidity handles calls to a non-contract address).<br>
-> See also the PoC in the [original issue](https://github.com/code-423n4/2023-01-reserve-findings/issues/234) in the January contest.
+> See also the PoC in the [original issue](https://github.com/code-423n4/2023-01-reserve-findings/issues/234) in the January audit.

 **[tbrent (Reserve) commented](https://github.com/code-423n4/2023-06-reserve-findings/issues/8#issuecomment-1662939816):**
  > Got it, checks out.
 Thanks!